Football

 Look out for "5 A Side" posters in your area.
 You'll find groups of people decide to set up their own leagues to play.

-Equipment
+Adaptations and Equipment

 You should consider buying decent shinpads and football boots.
 Most major sports retailers can provide you with information required on what will suit you best.